 Professor Newton’s work on computation and architectural design has been published by AD Magazine, the Architectural Association (AA), Rice University, Actar, and Routledge.
-Professor Newton has been the invited speaker on computation and architecture at multiple institutions, including the University of British Columbia, Université du Québec à Montréal, the University of Arizona, Arizona State University, McGill University, and the University of Minnesota.
+Professor Newton has been the invited speaker on computation and architecture at multiple institutions, including the University of British Columbia, Université du Québec à Montréal, and McGill University.

 Research areas include:

-• The development of next generation computer-aided design tools.
-Specifically, the development of novel digital design tools that address multi-objective optimization in architectural design.
+• The development of next generation computer-aided design tools

 • Optimization and performance-driven design

 Peer-Reviewed Conference Proceedings